jezza64/jbnotes/Crypto_Technology.md

 1. Content addressing: protocol to make addresses translatable across protocols.
 2. Directed acyclic graphs (DAG): Merkle DAGs each node has a unique id which is a hash of the contents.
 Hash of the child blocks.
 3. Distributed Hash tables (DHT): database of key / values.
 Handles which peers have which content, and routing to the peer.

+## Layer 2: lightning

+Layer 2 doesn't store transactions on the blockchain, so no mining, fast and cheap.

+- 2 parties agree to open a lightning channel, each store some bitcoin on the channel.
+- multisig
+- defined amount of bitcoin
+- bitcoin moved between the 2 participants, any number of transactions, quickly
+- close with another on chain transactions, reflects the net change
+- can use a third party to pass on the payment for a fee, with guaranteed delivery.
+- many implementations of the protocol, all compatible

 ## The Graph